runetech0/proxy-reader/README.md

-# proxy_reader - A simple but useful bulk proxies reader and checker.
+# proxy-reader - A simple but useful bulk proxies reader and checker.

 This is useful when you are working with multiple proxies and want to bulk check these proxies before using them.